 Inter-religious council leader appeals to Muslims to help end “spiral of conflict”.

-The Holy See and Saudi Arabia do not have diplomatic ties, but King Abdullah met Pope Benedict’s predecessor John Paul II in 1999 – at the time he was the crown prince.
+The Vatican and Saudi Arabia do not have diplomatic ties, but Abdullah met Benedict’s predecessor John Paul II in 1999 – at the time he was the crown prince.

-The Vatican said the talks in September between al-Faisal and the pope centred on defence of religious and moral values, the Middle East conflict, the political and religious situation in Saudi Arabia and the importance of inter-cultural and inter-faith dialogue.
+The Vatican said the talks in September between al-Faisal and Benedict centred on defence of religious and moral values, the Middle East conflict, the political and religious situation in Saudi Arabia and the importance of inter-cultural and inter-faith dialogue.

-Vatican officials urged Saudis to allow greater religious freedom in Saudi Arabia, on the eve of King Abdullah’s historic meeting with the pope.
+Vatican officials urged Saudis to allow greater religious freedom in Saudi Arabia, on the eve of Tuesday’s meeting in the Vatican.

 Bishop Paul Hinder said on Monday: “Muslim Saudi Arabia should guarantee more freedom and security for minority Christians and allow more priests in to administer to the faithful.”

-Hinder, a Swiss national who is the bishop of Arabia, said he hopes Tuesday’s encounter could lead to diplomatic relations between the Vatican and Islam’s birthplace.
+Hinder, a Swiss national who is the bishop of Arabia, said he hopes the encounter could lead to diplomatic relations between the Vatican and Islam’s birthplace.

 “What I am hoping is that there can be more security and freedom for our people in a very low-profile manner,” he said in an interview with Reuters news agency.

-“I am not expecting to be able to build a cathedral … but at least the freedom to worship in security,” he said.
+“I am not expecting to be able to build a cathedral … but at least the freedom to worship in security.”

 Vatican officials often ask why church construction is banned in Saudi Arabia while Muslims can build mosques in Europe.